incognia/OmenShell/README.md

 ## Configuration

 Edit the `omen.host` file to add the remote servers you want to manage.
+After the installation this file can be located in the `~/bin` directory.

 ## Installation